ryanthec/Movie-Finder/README.md

 Uses TMDB free API.

 ## Live Demo
-Check out the live demo [here](https://ryanthec.github.io/Movie-Finder/).
+Check out the live demo [here](https://ryanthec.github.io/Movie-Finder/).(Sorry link is broken but the code will still work)

 ## How to use
 Movie finder allows users to enter a movie title/keyword and will return a few pages of movies.